kiran-g/katacoda-scenarios/dockerintro/manageimagesandcontainers/step3.md

-Commit changes made to a running container
+Commit changes made to a running container  part 1

 1. Run the image again